nondejus/AwesomeUnityCommunity/README.md

 * [Google Play Games](https://github.com/playgameservices/play-games-plugin-for-unity "Google Play Games plugin for Unity.")
 * [ShaderLabVS](https://github.com/wudixiaop/ShaderlabVS "ShaderlabVS is a Visual Studio plugin for Unity Shaderlab programming.")
 * [NewtonUnityPlugin](https://github.com/svenberra/NewtonUnityPlugin "A managed plugin for Unity 3D that allows you to use the Newton Dynamics physics engine.")
+* [Permission Plugin for Unity](https://github.com/hiyorin/PermissionPlugin-for-Unity "A set of tools for Unity to allow handling Permission for Android and iOS.") - A set of tools for Unity to allow handling Permission for Android and iOS.
+* [Google SignIn Plugin for Unity](https://github.com/hiyorin/GoogleSigninPlugin-for-Unity "A set of tools for Unity to allow handling Google Sign-in for Android and iOS.") - A set of tools for Unity to allow handling Google Sign-in for Android and iOS.
+* [Memory Info Plugin for Unity](https://github.com/hiyorin/MemoryInfoPlugin-for-Unity "A set of tools for Unity to allow handling memory info for Android and iOS.") - A set of tools for Unity to allow handling memory info for Android and iOS.
+* [System Volume Plugin for Unity](https://github.com/hiyorin/SystemVolumePlugin-for-Unity "A set of tools for Unity to allow handling system volume for Android and iOS") - A set of tools for Unity to allow handling system volume for Android and iOS.

 ## Misc.